Integrating Snips with Home Assistant

 Installing the assistant on the Pi

-assistantproj_XXX.zip file will be downloaded, we copy it to our Pi:
+assistantproj_XXX.zip file will be downloaded.
+Unzip it, and copy the folder to our Pi (replace

 Running the assistant

 Make sure a microphone is plugged to the Pi and correctly detected.
 If you are having trouble setting up audio, we have written a guide on Raspberry Pi Audio Configuration.
-Snips is launched via the
+Snips is restarted as follows:

 Snips is now ready to take voice commands from the microphone.
 To trigger the listening, simply say